-• Integration testing is carried out by tester.
+• Integration testing is done by tester.

 Integration Testing scenario

 Take the example of banking functionality of transfer funds and managing current balance.